 Campus Assessment, Response and Evaluation (CARE)

 The CARE team is here to help students of concern.
-If you believe the issue you've observed is an emergency, do not report it to CARE.
+If you believe the issue you've observed is an emergency, do not refer it to CARE.
 Please see our emergency procedures for more information.

 What is CARE?